oysteoh/sensio-mbus-server/README.md

 # sensio-mbus-server
 My implementation of a modbus server to communicate with Sensio

+For now, this is i very simple server, reading (and writing) to a file.
+The values is stored on one line currently separated by a semi-colon.
+The address you query is indices when making an array out of the data in the file.

+I have different sensors on my raspberry which writes to this file - and the modbus server exposing these data to my Sensio controller.

 #### steps to run as service on your raspberry pi

 1. Log in to your raspberry